-The president and his supporters strenuously denied any involvement in the murder.
+The president and his supporters insisted that they had nothing to do with the murder.

-His tenure in power was also characterised by impressive economic growth and ambitious infrastructure projects, including the construction of a new section of motorway connecting Colombo's international airport with its political and commercial centre.
+His tenure was also characterised by impressive economic growth and ambitious infrastructure projects, including the construction of a new section of motorway connecting Colombo's international airport with its political and commercial centre.

 His supporters say that continued economic growth also brought other benefits, ensuring for example that food supplies remained constant after the devastating 2004 tsunami.

-When money from the West looked as if it may dry up because of concerns over human rights abuses towards the end of the civil war, the president tried to offset this by making overtures to China.
+When money from the West dried up because of concerns over human rights abuses towards the end of the civil war, Mr Rajapaksa tried to offset this by making overtures to China.

 Mr Rajapaksa, 69, became the country's youngest ever parliamentarian in 1970 at the age of 24.

 He went on to become leader of the Sri Lanka Freedom Party, prime minister in 2004, and then president in 2005.

 He comes from a political family - his father, DA Rajapaksa, represented the same region of Hambantota from 1947 to 1965.